DaveBackus/Data_Bootcamp_Book/installing-python.md

  * Main window:  a list of apps, which are programs Launcher can run.
 The most important are **ipython-notebook** and **spyder-app**, which are environments for writing and running Python programs.
 -->

-If so, you now have Python installed and ready to run.
+If so, you now have Anaconda installed and ready to run.
 Congratulations!

 ## Coding environments